Bachelor of Science in Nursing (BSN) Program

 - A minimum of 30 semester hours of designated lower division transferable college credit with a cumulative GPA of 2.75/4.0

 - A minimum grade of C in all required courses completed.
-All science courses are recommended to be completed within the last five years prior to enrollment in St. John's College.
+All science courses are required to be completed within the last five years prior to enrollment in St. John's College.
 Anatomy and physiology courses must be taken at the same institution.